i want to

 live librarian help

-The implanted device delivers mild electrical impulses to the pelvic nerves.
+The implanted device addresses communication problems between the brain and the nerves by delivering mild electrical impulses to the pelvic nerves.
 The pelvic nerves, in turn, begin to tell the muscles when to contract, ultimately helping control the ability to urinate or have a bowel movement.

-At Nationwide Children’s, pediatric specialists in Gastroenterology, Urology and Surgery work closely with the child’s family, primary care physician and other pediatric specialists to determine if the patient may benefit from sacral nerve stimulation.
+At Nationwide Children’s, pediatric specialists in Gastroenterology, Urology and Pediatric Surgery work closely with the child’s family, primary care physician and other pediatric specialists to determine if the child may benefit from sacral nerve stimulation.

 Physicians: To discuss the needs of your patient and whether sacral nerve stimulation may be an appropriate therapy, please call (614) 722-0448.